 World Health Partners believes that a sustainable healthcare system must ensure two foundational elements: prevent onset of illnesses and ensure simple illnesses don’t get serious.
-A system that efficiently delivers preventive and primary healthcare close to the clients are the tools that will make this possible.
-By adopting triaging principles, secondary and tertiary care become logical extension of this approach.
+A system that efficiently delivers preventive and primary healthcare close to the clients is the tool that will make this possible.
+By adopting triaging principles, secondary and tertiary care becomes a logical extension of this approach.

 Mission and Vision

 World Health Partners (WHP) provides health and reproductive health services at scale to rural and underserved communities by enhancing the efficiency and efficacy of currently available resources.
 We harness the latest advances in communication, diagnostic and medical technology to establish sustainable service delivery networks.

 WHP brings the benefits of modern health and reproductive health care to those most in need.

 WHP’s model of empowering female entrepreneurs provides a 21st century solution to meeting health outcomes.
 By supporting women’s economic empowerment – which lies at the heart of the development challenge – and harnessing the power of new technologies and partnerships, the model promises a practical, community-centered approach with a truly sustainable impact.

 Natalie Africa ,

 My relationship with WHP has provided me with a source of income and continuous education through mobile technology to upgrade my knowledge.

 World Health Partners Social Entrepreneur, India

 WHP is making impressive and innovative attempts to make basic primary health services accessible to the rural communities through various technology-enabled solutions